Tiendil/tiendil-org-content/content/posts/2020-04-16-dungeon-generation-from-simple-to-complex/en.md

 To prevent rooms from intersecting, we need to move one of them somewhere.

-Since we don't have doors or corridors yet, we can move rooms wherever we want.
+Since we have no doors or corridors yet, we can move rooms wherever we want.
 On the other hand, it is reasonable to take into account a few conditions:

 1. The rooms should be close to each other.
 A dungeon with rooms far apart looks uninteresting.
-2. There should be a minimum distance of one cell between the rooms to allways be able to lay a corridor.
-Since we don't have any special requirements for corridors, we can use this heuristic to make our live easier
+2. There should be a minimum distance of one cell between the rooms to always be able to lay a corridor.
+Since we don't have any special requirements for corridors, we can use this heuristic to make our lives easier

 Let's try to iterate over possible positions for one of the rooms until we find a position where it doesn't intersect with the other room.
-We will search from a certain "central" point, in a spiral, checking cells at a distance of 1, then at a distance of 2, and so on.
+We will search from a certain "central" point in a spiral, checking cells at a distance of 1, then at a distance of 2, and so on.

 Since we are on a grid, we'll use the [Manhattan distance](https://en.wikipedia.org/wiki/Taxicab_geometry).

 Let's take `(0, 0)` as the central point.
 We will move the second room.
-When we have doors, we can change this approach and search for points not from the center of the room/dungeon, but from the doors.
+When we have doors, we can change this approach and search for points not from the center of the room/dungeon but from the doors.

 We need: